Video Quality, Real Needs And Perceptions

 5)

-My recent lesn purchase has helped me put some things into perspective.
+My recent lens purchase has helped me put some things into perspective.
 Yes the Vespid 40mm is the best video lens I own, no doubt, but my cheaper or less specialised glass is also pretty close.

-Time to produce, not prepare.
 Time to practice what I just preached.